The ultimate guide to robots.txt

 Disallow: /

-The example below would allow all search engines to crawl your entire site by dropping a single character.
+The example below would allow all search engines to crawl your site by dropping a single character.

 User-agent: *